Lt. Governor Mark Robinson on Protecting Voting Rights

 I would tell them, excuse me for saying this, I would tell them to go to hell.

-I understand, but but the reason why I'm being so serious is because this is a big deal to depose under oath on video, New York Times executive editor, uh Maggie Astor, the reporter, Shu, the individual who said I was quote deceptive.
+But the reason why I'm being so serious is because this is a big deal to depose under oath on video New York Times executive editor, Maggie Astor, the reporter.

 I've never operated a fake Twitter account in my life.